opencog/atomspace/examples/pattern-matcher/README.md

 quickly which rules can be chained together.
 (Crudely speaking, one can think of the recognizer as being kind-of-like a RETE algorithm).

-* `recognizer.scm`    -- Implementing AIML with DualLink
+* `recognizer.scm`    -- Implementing AIML with DualLink.

 Types
 -----
-The above examples should make clear that the pattern matcher implements a kind-of programming langauge, refered to as "atomese".
-Like any good programming language, it steals ideas.
-One of these is the idea of defining things.
-Another is a fairly complete type system, providing basic type constructors (although it currently stops short of providing dependent types).
+Types allow queries to be constrainted so that only certain types of graphs are matched.
+For example, one might want to find all graphs that have a ConceptNode in one location, and a PredicateNode in a different one.
+In this case, one constrains the pattern variable to be of type "ConceptNode" or of type "PredicateNode".

+More generally, one may want to define new types that are combinations of existing types: these are the type constructors.
+For example, one might want to find all "functions" that take certain "inputs" and produce certain "outputs", where the inputs and outputs are of a certain type.
+This can be acheived by the "function type" or "arrow type": a type constructor that builds function types.

+Atomese implements a fairly complete type system.
+It provides all of the basic type constructors; the biggest missing piece is support for dependent types.

-* define.scm: using DefineLinks to create patterns out of parts.
+* `define.scm`         -- DefineLinks give names to sub-patterns.
-* type-signature.scm: using signatures and type constructors to refine the search.
+* `type-signature.scm` -- Using signatures and type constructors.

 Triggering Side-Effects
 -----------------------